cecilartavion/Random_State_Generator/README.md

 - `save_status`: A binary tuple of length 2.
 If the first coordinate is 1, a png will be save of the final graph after cities have been merged into the graph.
 In the png image, the red vertices represent the rural census blocks while the blue vertices represent the cities.
 If the second coordinate is 1, a json file of the graph with the data will be saved into a folder called OUTPUT.
 - `interval_prob`: Probability associated when the merge_method is 'interval'.
 This probability is the mean used to determine the probability of whether an edge should be kept.
 That is, a Gaussian random number is chosen to the this probability, say p, by using the value `interval_prob` as the mean and 0.1 as the standard deviation.
 This is set to 0.8 by default.
 The probability p is taken and multiplied by the number of edges joining two samples and the floor of this product is the number of edges that will be used to join two samples.
 Uniformly at random, edges are chosen to be joined between the two samples.
 - `mono_rural_ur`: A binary variable that is either 0 or 1.
 This variable determines whether urban census blocks are allowed to be included when building the countryside.
  If `mono_rural_ur` equals 1, then only rural census blocks are allowed in the construction of the countryside.
 Otherwise, urban census blocks are allowed to be included.
 - `mono_city_ur`: A binary variable that is either 0 or 1.
 This variable determines whether rural census blocks are allowed to be included when building the countryside.
  If `mono_city_ur` equals 1, then only urban census blocks are allowed in the construction of the city samples.
 Otherwise, rural census blocks are allowed to be included.
+- `mean_samples_per_state`: A positive integer that represents the average number of samples that will be used to build the countryside.
+A standard number for this would be around 1000.
+If `mean_samples_per_state` is too large, there will be one census block per sample, which is undesirable for many reasons.
+If `mean_samples_per_state` is too small, there will be so few samples used to build the map, it will hardly look like a state and there will be large sections of the map that will be copy pasted directly from the state.

-An example fo fully filled out command to run in the terminal would be the following:
+An example of a fully filled out command to run in the terminal would be the following:
 ```
-run test_main.py ('mixed',3,4,5) diam intervals 50 '44' all (0,5) none 0.5 ('BVAP','HVAP','WVAP','VAP') (1,1,0) (1,1) 0.8 1 0
+run test_main.py ('mixed',3,4,5) diam intervals 50 '44' all (0,5) none 0.5 ('BVAP','HVAP','WVAP','VAP') (1,1,0) (1,1) 0.8 1 0 1000
 ```
 Here is a description of each variable in the above command:
 - `grid_placement` is set to 'mixed' which means that it is a mixture of the 'random' `grid_placement` method and 'fixed' `grid_placement` method when constructing the countryside (mostly rural census blocks).